-Develop teaching and learning through a deeper understanding of EAL/INA pedagogy and practice.
-Raise the attainment of all pupils EAL/INA learners by promoting the use of resources by modelling good practice.
 Trained practitioners to support colleagues through modelling, coaching and partnership teaching.
-Provide advice and support to colleagues on scaffolding the linguistic and academic development of SLCN / EAL/INA learners. knowledge, skills and understanding.
-Newly arrived children are carefully inducted and prepared to enable them to access an age- appropriate curriculum and make accelerated progress to catch up with their peers.
+Provide advice and support to colleagues on scaffolding the linguistic and academic development of SLCN / EAL/INA learners.
 Introduce a whole- school oracy drive to promote oracy across the curriculum.
-Introduce a TLR position with responsibility for Oracy.
+Introduce a TLR position with responsibility for Ocacy.
 Develop practitioner expertise across the academy to further improve and enhance oracy.
 Trained practitioners to support colleagues through modelling, coaching and partnership teaching.
 Raise the attainment of all pupils through a robust and all-encompassing focus on oracy.
 Pupils are equipped with excellent communication skills.
 A higher proportion of children achieve a good level of development at the end of Early Years.
-Children will be empowered to make rapid progress, leading to higher attainment at the end of KS1 and KS2.
-Progress is accelerated for disadvantaged pupils leading to higher outcomes.
-Monitoring including pupil voice shows that disadvantaged pupils talk confidently and knowledgeably about their learning. £5000
+Children will empowered to make rapid progress, leading to higher attainment at the end of KS1 and KS2. £5000